httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

-* "Certificate Transparency Policy" is a policy defined by the UA concerning the number, sources, and delivery mechanisms of Signed Certificate Timestamps that are served on TLS connections.
+* "Certificate Transparency Policy" is a policy defined by the UA concerning the number, sources, and delivery mechanisms of Signed Certificate Timestamps that are associated with TLS connections.
 The policy defines the properties of a connection that must be met in order for the UA to consider it CT-qualified.

 * "Certificate Transparency Qualified" describes a TLS connection for which the